kentik/coredns/plugin/ksynth/README.md

 ## Description

 Ksynth returns DNS requests based on data from Kentik Synthetic Testing.
-It will consume a firehose of results from Kentik and always retrurn the "best" A or AAAA record, based on a a pre-defined policy.
+It will consume a firehose of results from Kentik and always retrurn the "best" A or AAAA record, based on a pre-defined policy.

 If you want to pass the request to the rest of the plugin chain if there is no match in the *ksynth* plugin, you must specify the `fallthrough` option.